 The absence of regulatory certainty, global policy inconsistencies and direct regulatory impacts (such as carbon taxes or other charges) each have the potential to adversely affect our operations-either directly or indirectly, through suppliers and customers.
-Collectively, these initiatives and developments could result in higher electricity costs to us or our customers or lower the demand for coal used in electricity generation, which could in turn adversely impact our business.

 At present, we are principally focused on Met coal production, which is not used in connection with the production of coal-fired electricity generation.
-The market for our coal may be adversely impacted if comprehensive legislation or regulations focusing on GHG emission reductions are adopted, particularly if they directly or indirectly impact the Met coal industry, or if our ability to obtain capital for operations is materially reduced.
+The market for our coal may be adversely impacted if comprehensive legislation or regulations focusing on GHG emission reductions are adopted, particularly if they directly or indirectly impact the Met coal industry.
+The potential financial impact on us of such future legislation or regulations will depend upon the degree to which any such legislation or regulations force us or our customers to diminish reliance on coal.
+That, in turn, will depend on a number of factors, including the specific requirements imposed by any such legislation or regulations and the time periods over which such legislation or regulations would be phased in.
+Collectively, these initiatives and developments could result in higher electricity costs to us or our customers or lower the demand for coal used in electricity generation, which could adversely impact our business.